Best Aerospace Careers in the 21st Century

 - Astronauts, Private and Public

-- Space Medicine and Health - This the practice of general medicine and some specialties as well as Public Health issues.
+- Space Medicine and Health: This is the practice of general medicine and some specialties as well as Public Health issues.
 For instance, one of these issues has been bone loss resulting from 0-gravity or reduced gravity.
 It was once thought if we exercised 2 hours a day, bone loss was staved off, but now we know that even 6 or more hours are not enough!
 Low frequency vibrating bed rolls help reduce bone loss during sleep in space, but we need to exercise and figure out how to practically create gravity in space.
 We have been planning living and specialized medical facilities on Luna for some time (at least since the early 1990s) and on Mars.
-Also see Surgery in Outer Space.

 - Spacesuit and Habitat Design